Invasion of Naples (1806): Maida

 Stuart's force was divided into four brigades under Brigadiers James Kempt, Lowry Cole, Wroth Palmer Acland, and John Oswald.
 Kempt's Advanced Guard consisted of 535 officers and men in seven light companies, 159 soldiers in the "flanker" battalion of the 5th Foot, and 272 troops in one Sicilian volunteer and two Corsican Ranger companies.
-Cole's 1st Brigade was made up of 781 soldiers in the eight center companies of the 1st/27th Foot, 485 men from six grenadier companies, and 136 artillerists manning 6-pound cannons.
+Cole's 1st Brigade comprised 781 soldiers in the eight center companies of the 1st/27th Foot, 485 men from six grenadier companies, and 136 artillerists crewing 6-pound cannons.
 Acland's 2nd Brigade had eight center companies each of the 738-strong 2nd/78th Foot and the 603-man 1st/81st Foot.
 Oswald's 3rd Brigade included eight center companies each of the 576-strong 1st/58th Foot and the 624-man 20th Foot.
 Four center companies of De Watteville's Regiment with the strength of 287 soldiers were not attached to any brigade.
 All told, Stuart commanded 236 officers and 4,960 rank and file.

-On 1 July 1806, Stuart's force including 16 guns landed in the northern part of the Gulf of Saint Euphemia.
+On 1 July 1806, Stuart's force, including 16 guns, landed in the northern part of the Gulf of Saint Euphemia.
 The location was designed to split Reynier's forces so that they could be destroyed piece by piece.
 To confuse the French, the 20th Foot landed farther south in a feint attack.
 Immediately after landing, the Corsican Rangers headed inland, but they soon bumped into three companies of Polish legionaries who chased them back toward the beach.
-The 78th Foot and elements of the 1/58th Foot and 1/81st Foot reinforced the Corsicans and they drove off the Poles.
+The 78th Foot and elements of the 1/58th Foot and 1/81st Foot reinforced the Corsicans, and they drove off the Poles.
 The Advanced Guard marched inland to occupy Nicastro while the rest of Stuart's command camped on the beach.
 The troops constructed a fortified camp facing south near the village of Sant'Eufemia.
 To the north was rough terrain dominated by Calabrian partisans, while a coastal plain stretched to the south, the direction from which the French would probably approach.
-About 200 Calabrian guerillas under a man named Cancellier joined Stuart, but the Britisher did not think they were very useful.
+About 200 Calabrian guerillas under a man named Cancellier joined Stuart, but the Britisher did not think they were beneficial.